-Linda Kendrick was born in 1952, Canvey Island, UK.
-She released her first single, It's The Little Things, in 1966.
+Linda Kendrick was born in 1951, Dagenham, U.K. She released her first single, It's The Little Things, in 1966.
 She was cast as Jeannie in the West End production of, Hair (1968) which ran for 1,997 performances.

-Following her appearance in Hair she undertook television work in Europe, appeared on UK television including Z Cars, was a regular guest singer on the Mike and Bernie Winters Show and toured the US with Elton John and The Kinks.
+Following her appearance in Hair she undertook television work in Europe, appeared on U.K. television including Z Cars, was a regular guest singer on Mike and Bernie's Scene (1970) and toured the U.S. with Elton John and The Kinks.
 She released records in the sixties and seventies including, Faith Hope and Charity, Grey Sunny Day, Sympathy For The Devil and I Will See You There.
 In 1975, she released the Elton John and Bernie Taupin penned, House Of Cards.

-Her husband died at age just 25 and within 12 months her son also passed away.
+Her husband died at age 25 and within 12 months her son also passed away.
 She later remarried and moved to Cologne, Germany and had another son.
-She returned to the UK and lived in south London where she subsequently died of pneumonia in November 2010.
+She returned to the U.K. and lived in South London where she subsequently died of pneumonia in November 2010.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!